joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 password-plus-salt combination that the system uses is a random value.
 This randomness helps guard against a dictionary attack, where an attacker uses a list of words to attempt to guess a password.
-In addition, by generating the salt value and storing it in the encrypted local store, it is tied to the user’s account on the machine on which the database file is located.
+In addition, by generating the salt value and storing it in the encrypted local store, it is tied to the user's account on the machine on which the database file is located.

 If the application is calling the `getEncryptionKey()` method for the first